 1. The first thing that your workflow should entail is that it should be bullet-proof.
-What that means is that you should make sure you map everything and everyone involved in your content marketing processes.
+What that means is that you should make sure you map everything and everyone involved in your content marketing processes in a well-crafted content calendar.
 No loose ends.

 2. The second aspect is that it should ensure the efficiency of the team without compromising on quality.
 That being said, we recommend you don’t skip feedback or approval processes – that does not mean being efficiency and comes with great risks.
 So to ensure quality with all the feedback steps in place, the approval cycles have to be seamless, clear, fast, and transparent.

 3. Flexibility is something that you should keep in mind when designing your workflow.
 While there have to be clear steps that everyone should follow for each piece, spontaneity has to also fit in.
 If there’s a time-sensitive topic to cover, the team should be aware that your calendar’s evergreen content can be moved to make place for opportunities.

 4. Make sure your workflow is clear and it won’t produce any chaos.
 Follow through with onboarding everyone on the created workflow and get everyone’s buy-in.
 Your team shouldn’t only receive the decided upon workflow that they have to follow.
 Loop them in right away and get their feedback on what you’re designing.
 That won’t only mean that you’ll get their approval, but it will also help with the first aspect mentioned above: no loose ends.

 5. Place transparency at the very core of your team’s values.
 Give access to the same information, goals, and strategy.

 Steps to take in building your content marketing workflow

 When building your workflow, it’s best to start with what you already have.
 So the first step is to sit down with your team and map out what it is you’re currently doing.
 Answer these questions:

 1. Do you have content pillars?
 If so, what are they?

 2. How often do you brainstorm content topics from content pillars?